 IPP and ITER

 IPP is contributing to prepare and support ITER operations through the research programme being conducted on its ASDEX Upgrade fusion device.
-IPP scientists are also maintaining close contact with the ITER group in all physics-oriented questions and are treating special problems for ITER in numerous contract studies.
 The ITER Technology & Diagnostics Division is responsible for IPP's technological development contributions to ITER: participation in the development of the neutral particle heating system and the development of various diagnostics for ITER.
-It also coordinates ITER input from all other IPP areas.
+IPP staff are part of the international team developing the ITER plasma control system.
+IPP scientists are also maintaining close contact with the ITER group in many physics-oriented questions and are treating special problems for ITER in numerous contract studies.